-struct tm \gmtime(const time\t \sec\p); struct tm \gmtime64(const time64\t \sec\p);
+struct tm gmtime(const time_t sec_p); struct tm gmtime64(const time64_t sec_p);

-gmtime and gmtime64 interpret the time specification to which $sec_p$ points as the number of seconds which have passed since the reference date (epoch).
+gmtime and gmtime64 interpret the time specification to which sec_p points as the number of seconds which have passed since the reference date (epoch).
 The functions calculate the date and time from this and store the result in a structure of the type tm in UTC format (Universal Time Coordinated).
 Negative values are interpreted as seconds before the reference date.
-The earliest displayable date is 01/01/1900 00:00:00 local time.
+The earliest displayable date with gmtime is 12/13/1901 20:45:52 local time and 01/01/1900 00:00:00 with gmtime64.